 We have a few staples that we can’t travel without.
 Number one is travel insurance.
 Dave broke two vertebrae in the Amazon in 2014 and had to be airlifted out and flown home by air ambulance.
 Without insurance it would have cost us more than $50,000.
 We’ve been in hospitals on four different continents.

 Other must-haves include Gold Bond medicated powder that relieves the itch and discomfort from a day in the heat or from not showering for a few days in the backcountry; Merino wool socks for both hot and cold weather treks; lightweight, breathable, quick-dry boots; and external battery chargers for extended camping or hiking trips.”

 “In today’s world it’s easy to keep in touch with family and friends.
 We can chat instantly via text messages, Facetime or Skype.
 But, we have found it difficult not having roots.
 We don’t have a home base and we’ve lost that connection of having a circle of friends.
 We find that even though we talk to a lot with people on social media, we miss the personal connection.
 But we are lucky because there are two of us.”

 SLOW DOWN AND SMELL THE ROSES

-“The biggest challenge we face is finding balance between work and travel.
-When traveling, you want to have fun, make the most of your time in a destination and get out and do adventures.
+“The biggest challenge we face is finding a balance between work and travel.
+When travelling, you want to have fun, make the most of your time in a destination and get out and do adventures.
 But we also work and travel full time, so we find that we end up with very little time to really soak in the experience.
 We’re constantly thinking of how to document it, photograph it and film it.
 By turning our love for travel into a career, it’s easy to let it be all consuming.
 What made us love travel in the first place was how it helped us block out all the noise and stress from the world.
-It’s important for us to put down the cameras and cell phones and just be.”
+It’s important for us to also be able to put down the cameras and phones and just be.”